|

 Retired police commander Patrick Fitzgibbons was one of these professionals.
 During a law enforcement career spanning more than two decades, he was often dispatched to overdose scenes.
 Today, he advocates for first responder mental health on his podcast CJEvolution and as a national outreach liaison for FHE Health, having found recovery through Shatterproof at FHE Health, a specialized program for first responders.

-Fitzgibbons recently shared his experiences of what it was like to respond to overdoses and how those events impacted him, sometimes profoundly.
+Fitzgibbons recently shared his experiences of what it was like during an overdose response and how those events impacted him, sometimes profoundly.
 For those highlights and more, check out the below Q&A with Fitzgibbons.

 When a First Responder Receives an Overdose Call